 It is mentioned that blood stains which can be cleaned by warm water without leaving stains is also considered as healthy.
 Balanced menstruation is the one that is not associated with pain or burning sensation, is not expelled in excess or in scanty way, and its consistency is not very unctuous.
 All the 3 doshas are balanced working in optimum state.

 A good exercise is to add your blood in a glass of room temperature water, when it dissolves and colors the water easily, there is no sign of imbalance.
 Congratulations!

 Awareness and prevention:

 We hope that we motivate you to connect, to explore, to love and honor your blood because is sacred!
 It is good to know that as a result of the born constitution (Prakruti) each woman will have certain tendancies of imbalance.
 Vata dosha prakruti will be more likely to face more pain, while Pitta dosha prakriti can experience more mood changes, and Kapha dosha prakriti type will have the tendency of having more clots.

 We consider very important that women knows this information because whether you believe or nor it can safe lives!
 The first three types are curable, but the rest of them might take some time or it can even turn into irreversible stage.
 Do not wait until is too late for a check up.
 Prevention is the key, do you agree?

 In case you find it useful this article please share it with your loved sisters, knowledge is empowerment and that is our mission, empower women through ancient wisdom! if you want to know more about Ayurveda please check our section regarding this beautiful, holistic and ancient science.

-In case you did not discovered yet menstrual cups or eco pads, please click here to check our section of menstrual care 😉
+If you did not discovered menstrual cups or eco pads yet , please click here to check our section of menstrual care 😉

 Long big hug to all the sisters in the globe!